Radon Levels in Connecticut

 You’re safest bet is to hire a radon professional.
 They know the specifics of the science, the variables of the testing, perform an independent result, answer any questions and explain the importance of certain steps during the radon testing process.
 Make sure you see some sort of ID or official credentials so you know that you’re dealing with a bona-fide radon expert, and if in doubt, you can always contact you state or local officials concerning radon.

-You can see the official EPA Radon Website or download their 44 page printable Home Buyers and Home Sellers Guide to Radon, as well as the Radon Resources website for information regarding radon and radon levels in Connecticut.
+You can see the official EPA Radon Website or download their 44 page printable Home Buyers and Home Sellers Guide to Radon.
+Visit the CT DEEP website, as well as the Radon Resources website for information regarding radon and radon levels in Connecticut.